Our journey to bring quality attachments and service support to the scrap recycling, construction, demolition, & mining industries

 Connect Work Tools offers premium attachments – hydraulic breakers, rotating grapples, compactors, and pulverizers for the construction, demolition, recycling and mining industries.
 They have a vast inventory of product and support parts and provide rebuild services.

 OilQuickUSA, our fourth division, was created in February 2016.
-OilQuick USA is the United States distributor of the OilQuick automatic quick coupler system.
+OilQuick USA was the United States distributor of the OilQuick automatic quick coupler system.
 The OilQuick system allows hydraulic work tools to be connected and disconnected from the driver’s cab.
 The operator can change between work tools within 10 seconds.

 In 2020, we changed our name from Exodus Machines to Exodus Global to reflect our expanding manufacturing operations.